There's still some decent stuff here, but I got, don't worry.

 But if the word is pronounced, the N-word is pronounced with an ER at the end of it, then it's racist.

-But it's well, I d her name, what was the name of that young woman, the hero to the media for a while?
+But it's, well, her name, what was the name of that young woman, the hero to the media for a while, Rachel Zentel, or something like that.

 She's the one that gave us this definition.

-Rachel Centel, I think is her name.
+Rachel Sentell, I think is her name.

-I'm uh it's it's close on the last name.
+It's close on the last name.

-She's the one that explained the differences between the N-word with an A on the end of it as opposed to an ER on the end.
+She's the one that explained the differences between the N-word with an A on the end of it as opposed to an ER on the end and an A on the end.

 No, no, no, no, you can't.

-No matter what, you can't say it, no matter how you pronounce it, no matter who you say it to, and no matter what circumstances.
+No matter what, you can't say it no matter how you pronounce it, no matter who you say it to, and no matter what circumstances.

 But the brothers, when they pronounce the N-word with the A, perfectly fine.